Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

-(ii) Any integral closed subscheme of a Pr\"ufer algebraic space is Pr\"ufer. \end{prop} \begin{proof} Both assertions are proved similarly, so we will deal only with (i).
-As in the previous proof, we can replace $X$ with its affine presentation.
-So, $X=\Spec(A)$ and $X'=\Spec(A')$.
-Assume to the contrary that the pair $(X',U')$ is not Pr\"ufer.
-Then there exists a $U'$-trivial finitely generated non-invertible ideal $I'\subset A'$.
-Lift this ideal to $A$, that is, find a finitely generated ideal $I\subset A$ with $IA'=I'$.
+\begin{prop} Let $X$ be a qcqs algebraic space and $i\:Z\into X$ a closed immersion.
+Assume that $U\subseteq|X|$ and $V\subseteq|Z|$ are schematically dense generizing subsets such that $(X,U)$ is a Pr\"ufer pair and $U\cap|Z|\subseteq V$.
+Then $(Z,V)$ is a Pr\"ufer pair too.
+In particular, any integral closed subscheme of a Pr\"ufer algebraic space is Pr\"ufer. \end{prop} \begin{proof} As in the previous proof, we may replace $X$ by an affine presentation.
+So, $X=\Spec(A)$ and $Z=\Spec(B)$.
+Assume to the contrary that the pair $(Z,V)$ is not Pr\"ufer.
+Then there exists a $V$-trivial finitely generated non-invertible ideal $J\subset B$.
+Lift this ideal to $A$, that is, find a finitely generated ideal $I\subset A$ with $IB=J$.
 Obviously, $I$ is non-invertible, so to get a contradiction it is enough to show that $I$ could be chosen to be $U$-trivial.
-Note that $A'=A/J$ and $I+J$ is $U$-trivial.
-It follows from the quasi-compactness of $U$ that already some intermediate finitely generated ideal $I\subseteq I_1\subseteq I+J$ is $U$-trivial.
-So, $I_1$ is a required lifting of $\calI$ and we are done. \end{proof}
+Note that $B=A/H$ and $I+H$ is $U$-trivial.
+It follows from the quasi-compactness of $U$ that already some intermediate finitely generated ideal $I\subseteq I'\subseteq I+H$ is $U$-trivial.
+Thus, $I'$ is the required lifting of $J$. \end{proof}